pradeepm-elearning/devops/terraform/Udemy/Terraform_for_the_Absolute_Beginners_with_Labs/S3-V22-Using_Variables_in_Terraform.md

+# S3 V22 USING VARIABLES IN TERRAFORM
-There are many ways we can use Input Variables in Terraform.
+### There are many ways we can use Input Variables in Terraform.
-1. Create input variables in Terraform and assign default value to it based on a variable type.
+1. **Create input variables in Terraform and assign default value to it based on a variable type.**

-main.tf
+*main.tf*
 ```
 resource "local_file" "pet" {
     filename = var.filename